 International students who are pursuing Study in Canada are eligible for Post Graduation work permit.
-One of the very important reason to study in Canada for some of them is this very permit.
+One of the very important reasons to study in Canada for some of them is this very permit.
 Based on your course, one can get a work permit in Canada from 8 months to 3 years.
-Here is all you need to know about Post Graduation work permit in Canada and application process.
+Here is all you need to know about Post Graduation work permit in Canada and the application process.

 Post Graduate Work Permit Application Guide

 There is a process to follow for international students in Canada to apply for PGWP.
 The process, fortunately is not as complex as some other countries, and the acceptance rates are very promising too.
 Here are the steps to follow:

 How to Apply for Post Graduate Work Permit

 Step 1: The first step is to check whether you are eligible for the PGWP or not.
 To meet the eligibility, the student must have studied in a DLI, for full time, for a course that leads to a degree recognized by Canada Immigration.
 The duration of the program must be at least eight months.
 Here are the institutes one should be enrolled in, to be eligible for the PGWP.

 As we mentioned, students from the institutions and universities in Canada recognized as DLI (designated learning institutes) are eligible for the PGWP.
 The DLIs include colleges, technical schools, universities, and CEGEP in Quebec.
 Any of the educational institutions that are authorized by the state to provide the degrees for tertiary education.
 The language course, private career courses, and self-improvement courses are not eligible for the PGWP.
 If you haven’t decided on the university to study in, here is the full list.

 Step 2: The next step is to know how long your permit would be when you apply for one.
 If your course is for less than 8 months, you are not eligible for the PGWP.
 For courses that run for more than 8 months and less than two years, the PGWP would be of one year.
 Anything more than 2 years, and the PGWP is granted for three years.